CumulusNetworks/docs/content/nvue-reference/Show-Commands/QoS.md

 ## <h>nv show qos pfc-watchdog</h>

 Shows PFC watchdog configuration settings.
-PFC watchdog detects and mitigates pause storms on ports where PFC or link pause is enabled.
+PFC watchdog detects and mitigates pause storms on ports where PFC or link pause is ON.

 ### Version History